 Apple desserts are not just for the fall in my house.
 My oldest son requests apple crisp with vanilla ice cream for his birthday dessert in the heat of the summer every year.
 I normally just crack up the air conditioning and turn on the oven despite the heat of the day.
 But with our Traeger as an option this summer we are planning to smoke his birthday apple crumble.

 You really can grill or smoke almost anything.
 We are very excited to share this recipe with you today.
 It is a great easy dessert with only five minutes prep time that you can make all year.
+If you like baked apples you will love this recipe.
+And make sure to try our smoked pies: Smoked Apple Pie, Smoked Pecan Pie, and Smoked Pumpkin Pie.

 Apples - We used small gala apples but other good choices are honey crisp apples, fuji apples, or golden delicious apples.
 Small apples work best so they soften in just a couple of hours.